hindu-comm/mail_stream_indology/2015/06/The_so-called_German/220__Dominik_Wujastyk.md

 > methods in general flawed, or only when practiced by Germans?
 >
 >
-​Only when practised by Germans, as any Italian would certainly answer :-)
+Only when practised by Germans, as any Italian would certainly answer :-)

-​
 (This refers to a running joke between some of us British, German and Italian philologists here at the Vienna department.)